 In this case, you'd most likely add a Heading module to display the category name.

 - In the Products source field, choose Product category, then add the category's slug.
-You can display products from more than one categories by entering multiple category slugs separated by commas, but note that the products will still be grouped into a single display, not broken out by category.
+You can display products from more than one category by entering multiple category slugs separated by commas, but note that the products will still be grouped into a single display, not broken out by category.

 Tip: If you want to display multiple categories of products, use a WooCommerce module for each category, and use a Heading module to name each category.

 Other displays of multiple products:

 You can display multiple products in any of the following ways: